cimcandrews/CapstoneOverview/index.md

 ### Week of Tuesday March 16 and Thursday March 18 project update status report

-- TBA...

-- TBA...

-- TBA...

-# - Tracking sentiment analysis - for comments containing a keyword
+# - Tracking sentiment analysis - for comments containing a keyword or phrase

-For example, to help understand 'what is the +/- sentiment towards vaccines or masks in the misinfo comments'
+For example, to help understand the +/- sentiment towards 'vaccines' or 'masks' in the misinfo comments

 ![Image](https://raw.githubusercontent.com/cimcandrews/CapstoneOverview/gh-pages/assets/trackwordsent0.png)
 <br>

 ![Image](https://raw.githubusercontent.com/cimcandrews/CapstoneOverview/gh-pages/assets/trackwordsent4.png)
 <br>

 ![Image](https://raw.githubusercontent.com/cimcandrews/CapstoneOverview/gh-pages/assets/trackwordsent2.png)

-...
-We already know there are lots of negative comments overall, but it looks like there is more negativity concentrated in comments containing the word "flu" ... it seems like this might be informative...
+*We already know there are lots of negative comments overall, but it looks like there is more negativity concentrated in comments containing the word "flu" ... it seems like this might be informative...*

 <br>

 ![Image](https://raw.githubusercontent.com/cimcandrews/CapstoneOverview/gh-pages/assets/trackwordsent3.png)

+*Above is the form for selecting the word or phrase over a time period.*

 <br>